AmirHossain58/Asia-Explorer-client/README.md

 ## Technologies Used

-- Firebase: Backend services and database management.
+- Mongodb: database management.
+- Noed: : Backend services.
 - React: Frontend framework for building a dynamic and interactive user interface.
 - React Router: Navigation and routing within the application.
 - Tailwind CSS: Utility-first CSS framework for styling components.